XodoDocs/itext-legacy-tmc-techblog/pdfchain/whitepaper_js_8_30_2017.md

 A cryptographic hash function allows one to easily verify that some input data maps to a given hash value.
 But if the input data is unknown, it is deliberately difficult to reconstruct it (or equivalent alternatives) by knowing the stored hash value.
-This is used for assuring integrity of transmitted data. (wikipedia)
+This is used for assuring integrity of transmitted data.
+(Source: Wikipedia)

 Even a small change in the message will (with overwhelming probability) result in a mostly different hash, due to the avalanche effect.
 For example, adding a period to the end of this sentence changes almost half (111 out of 224) of the bits in the hash: